Korobeiniki (poem): History

-Nekrasov dedicated the poem to Gavriil Zakharov, his peasant friend and a regular hunting companion who'd prompted him the storyline of the poem.
-According to Nekrasov's sister Anna Alekseyevna's memoirs, her brother wrote the poem in his home village, right after returning from a hunting trip.
-Prior to its appearance in Sovremennik, Korobeiniki was published in the Red Books series started by Nekrasov specifically for the peasant readership; these books were distributed by the "ophens", vagrant traders, in the rural areas of Russia.
+In its poetic preamble, Nekrasov dedicated the poem to Gavrila Zakharov, his peasant friend and a regular hunting companion who had prompted him the storyline of the poem.
+According to the memoirs of Nekrasov's sister Anna Alekseyevna, her brother wrote the poem in his home village, right after returning from a hunting trip.
+Prior to its appearance in Sovremennik, "Korobeiniki" was published in the Red Books series started by Nekrasov specifically for the peasant readership; these books were distributed by the "ophens", vagrant traders, in the rural areas of Russia.

-Soon after Korobeinikis publication, Nikolai Chernyshevsky used one of its fragments, "The Song of a Humble Tramp" (Песня убогого странника), in his proclamation campaign promoting the idea of the peasant revolution.
-The same song was quoted by Alexander Hertsen in the February 1, 1862, issue of Kolokol.
+Soon after "Korobeiniki" was published, Nikolai Chernyshevsky used one of its fragments, "The Song of a Humble Strannik" (Песня убогого странника), in his proclamation campaign promoting the idea of the peasant revolution.
+The same song was quoted by Alexander Hertsen in the issue of Kolokol printed on 1 February 1862.